Chan-Name/bashCommandsOnGolang/README.md

 Shell commands written on Golang.
-Fow now only ls exists
+For now only ls exists